shirleylberry/prebid.github.io/dev-docs/examples/brightcove-example.md

 <div markdown="1" style="top:1225px" class="pl-doc-entry">
 #### Line 57 to 75: Add the ad units and request bids
 Add the ad units you want to request bids for to prebid, and then call `requestBids()`, passing in a json object.
-In the json object, define a callback that will run once all the bids are returned.
+In the json object, define the `bidsBackHandler` callback which will run once all the bids are returned.
 </div>

 <div markdown="1" style="top:1400px" class="pl-doc-entry">
-#### Line 62 to 69: Build masterVideoTag and Call invokeVideoPlayer
+#### Line 62 to 69: Build masterVideoTag and call invokeVideoPlayer
-Once we have the bids back, the `bidsBackHandler` will be called.
-Inside this callback, we create the masterVideoTag and pass it into the video player by calling `invokeVideoPlayer()`.
+Once we have the bids back, `bidsBackHandler` will be called.
+Inside this callback, we create the masterVideoTag and pass it to the video player by calling `invokeVideoPlayer()`.
 </div>

 <div markdown="1" style="top:2475px" class="pl-doc-entry">
 #### Line 113 to 122: Create video element
 Create your video element.
 You can copy paste this from the embed code in Video Cloud.
-Add an id tag to the player so that we can get a reference to it later.
+Add an id tag to the player element - this is what we'll use to reference the player later.
 </div>

 <div markdown="1" style="top:2600px" class="pl-doc-entry">